marick/nh/prototypes/p003_test_first/JARGON.md

 #### Trace

 A linear sequence of _clusters_.
-Each cluster is downstream of its predecessor, meaning it receives *pulses* from it.
-Traces are combined to form a *network*.
+The first sends its *pulse* to the second, which calculates on it.
+If it produces a pulse, that pulse is sent to the third.

 #### Waiting